 Photos: S106 contributions fund new or improved play areas, open spaces, sports facilities and public art

-What are developer contributions?
-Developer contributions (also known as S106 contributions) are paid by developers in order to mitigate the impact of new homes and other buildings, which create extra demands on local facilities.
+What are they?
+Developer contributions (also known as S106 funds) are paid by developers in order to mitigate the impact of new homes and other buildings, which create extra demands on local facilities.

 - Find out more about our approach to S106